Simulating Infant First-Person Sensorimotor Experience via Motion Retargeting from Babies to Humanoids: RETARGETING FROM INFANTS TO PHYSICAL AND VIRTUAL HUMANOIDS

 Methods for automatic human pose estimation include the extraction of 2D and 3D keypoint positions, possibly also estimating the pose and shape of the whole body (see \cite{zheng2023deep} for a survey).
 These methods are typically developed and tested for adults.
 In \cite{gama2025automatic}, several 2D methods were tested on infant datasets and showed good overall performance (ViTPose \cite{xu2022_vitpose} performing the best).

-The infant movements analyzed in this work were recorded with a multi-camera setup.
+The movements analyzed in this work were recorded from a 6-month-old infant with a multi-camera setup, consisting of 2,900 frames per camera recorded over 1 minute and 56 seconds.
 Our method identifies the 2D keypoints using ViTPose in every view separately and then computes 3D coordinates from the correspondences between the cameras.
+The accuracy of this setup is such that the estimated 3D body pose can be considered as pseudo-ground truth.

-In the absence of multi-camera setups, the 3D pose and shape can be estimated for example with Smplify-x \cite{Pavlakos2019_SMPL-X} and the corresponding SMPL model.
-These methods fit a prior 3D model to the 2D projections.
-An infant body model (SMIL) has been provided in ~\cite{hesse2019learning}.
+In the absence of multi-camera setups, the 3D pose can be lifted from 2D, for example, with Smplify-x \cite{Pavlakos2019_SMPL-X} and an infant body model (SMIL), provided in~\cite{hesse2019learning}.